logoraz/guixos-sway/README.md

 ## Establishing Wifi

-This can be done via also via `nm-connection-editor`, but I like to keep reference to `nmcli` Working on figuring out how to establish a 'clickable' swaybar icon to automatically bring up `nm-connection-editor`...
+This can be done with the UI via `nm-connection-editor`, but I like to keep reference to `nmcli`.
+Working on figuring out how to establish a 'clickable' swaybar icon to automatically bring up `nm-connection-editor`, though also working on setting up a more advanced status panel with yambar, stay tuned...

 ```bash
   # List Wifi networks available